NeedsAUsername/NeedsAUsername.github.io/_posts/2018-12-07-react_overview_part_1_functional_components.markdown

 ---

 <p>
 React is used for creating dynamic user interfaces.
-At the core of React are its componentsThe dynamic aspect of React comes through its use of state and props within components: every time state or props is changed, React checks to see if its virtual DOM has changed; if so, it makes the necessary rerenders!
+At the core of React are its components.
+The dynamic aspect of React comes through its use of state and props within components: every time state or props is changed, React checks to see if its virtual DOM has changed; if so, it makes the necessary rerenders!
 Let's step back a bit, and start from the beginning.
 </p>
 <p>React Components come in the form of either javascript functions or classes.
-Functional components don't have state and is usually just used to present information given to it.
+Functional components don't have state and are usually just used to present information given to it.
 They're often called stateless/presentational/dumb components; they're easier to understand than class components so let's start with creating a simple functional component.
 </p>
 ```
 const Hello = () => (